andreasabel/inCode/entry/introduction-to-singletons-1.md

 The Singularity
 ---------------

-In this post, we looked the opportunity for using the singleton pattern to give us more power when using phantom types, enabling us to do things that we normally couldn’t do.
-Then, we looked at how the *singletons* library makes using this pattern extremely easy and smooth to integrate into your existing code.
+In this post, at shortcomings in the usage of phantom types, and then saw how singletons could help us with these.
+Then, we looked at how the *singletons* **library** makes using this pattern extremely easy and smooth to integrate into your existing code.

 You can see all of the “manual singletons” code in this post [here](https://github.com/mstksg/inCode/tree/master/code-samples/singletons/Door.hs), and then see the code re-implemented using the *singletons* library [here](https://github.com/mstksg/inCode/tree/master/code-samples/singletons/DoorSingletons.hs).

-Today we almost exclusively looked at programming with phantom types.
-However, you also might have heard about singletons enabling “type-level programming”, as well, and providing tools for writing writing full programs at the type level.

-Be sure to come back as we go deeper into more advanced techniques for programming with singletons for phantom types, more sophisticated type-level constraints and logic, and then also into the wonderful world that is type-level programming!
-And we’ll see how the singletons library is a very clean unification of a lot of concepts.
+However, full expressively with phantom types is still out of our reach.
+If we want to express more complicated relationships and to be able to treat phantom types (and *types*, in general) as first-class values, and delve into the frighteningly beautiful world of “type-level programming”, we are going to have to dig a bit deeper.
+Come back for the next post to see how!
+Singletons will be our tool, and we’ll also see how the singletons library is a very clean unification of a lot of concepts.

 As always, let me know in the comments if you have any questions!
 You can also